top of page

 Canter L-Corner

-To ride a canter L-Corner, the rider will begin holding down their directional key once their horse's nose is a character spacing away from the sandline they wish to turn onto.
+To ride a canter L-Corner, the rider will begin holding down their directional key once their horse's nose is a character spacing away from the sand line they wish to turn onto.

 A._edited.png